aaronbloomfield/pdr/labs/lab10/index.md

 We provide a number of sample files for you to test your code with.
 A brief description of each is described here.
 The "normal" files are the English input.
 The "encoded" files are the Huffman encoded files, following the file format described above.
 Except where indicated, the middle part of each encoded file (the digits `0` and `1`) has a space is inserted between each letter from the original file, so that you can see which letter is encoded as which bitcode.

-- [normal1.txt](examples/normal1.txt) / [encoded1.txt](examples/encoded1.txt): This is the first example from the lecture slides (`dbacaad`)
+- [normal1.txt](examples/normal1.txt) / [encoded1.txt](examples/encoded1.txt): This is the first example from the lecture slides (`dbacaad`).
+The Huffman tree can be viewed [here](prelab-tree.png).
 - [normal2.txt](examples/normal2.txt) / [encoded2.txt](examples/encoded2.txt): This is the second example from the lecture slides, in the "Huffman Encoding" section.
 This is the example that we built up the Huffman tree from.
+The Huffman tree can be viewed [here](inlab-tree-2.png).
 - [normal3.txt](examples/normal3.txt) / [encoded3.txt](examples/encoded3.txt): This is a paragraph from [Gadsby](http://en.wikipedia.org/wiki/ Gadsby_%28novel%29), which is a novel that does not ever use the letter 'e'.
 - [normal4.txt](examples/normal4.txt) / [encoded4.txt](examples/encoded4.txt): The first paragraph from a [front page story in the 27 November 2007 edition of the Cavalier Daily](http://www.cavalierdaily.com/CVArticle.asp?ID=31789&pid=1656).
--- [encoded4a.txt](examples/encoded4a.txt): This is the same encoding as the previous file ([encoded4.txt](examples/encoded4.txt)), but with all spaces in the middle section of the file removed, so that it's just a very long string of `0`s and `1`s.
+    - [encoded4a.txt](examples/encoded4a.txt): This is the same encoding as the previous file ([encoded4.txt](examples/encoded4.txt)), but with all spaces in the middle section of the file removed, so that it's just a very long string of `0`s and `1`s.

 During in-lab, you will implement the decompression steps for the Huffman encoding.
 These steps are listed at the beginning of this lab document.